-Christopher Coyne is an Associate Professor of Economics at George Mason University and the Associate Director of the F. A. Hayek Program for Advanced Study in Philosophy, Politics, and Economics at the Mercatus Center.
-He is the Co-Editor of The Review of Austrian Economics, The Independent Review, and Advances in Austrian Economics.
+Christopher Coyne is a Professor of Economics at George Mason University and the Associate Director of the F. A. Hayek Program for Advanced Study in Philosophy, Politics, and Economics at the Mercatus Center.
+He is the Co-Editor of The Review of Austrian Economics and The Independent Review.
 He also serves as the Book Review Editor for Public Choice.
-In 2008, Coyne was named the Hayek Visiting Fellow at the London School of Economics, and in 2010 he was a Visiting Scholar at the Social Philosophy & Policy Center at Bowling Green State University.

-In 2016 he was selected as a recipient of George Mason University's University Teaching Excellence Award.
+In 2016 he was selected as a recipient of George Mason's University Teaching Excellence Award.